clumsy48/code-solutions/README.md

 # code-solutions

-Create projects implements Immutable queue to some operations
+this creates projects implements Immutable queue to some operations